CP1404/Practicals/prac_04/README.md

 3.  **List comprehensions**
     Download/copy [list_comprehensions.py](list_comprehensions.py)
-    and see how the first two list comprehensions work.
+    and see how the example list comprehensions work.
-    Complete the TODOs, creating two more list comprehensions to:

-    a.  create a list of integers from a list of strings

-    b.  create a list of all of the full_names in lowercase
+    Creating more list comprehensions (not loops) by completing the TODOs in the code.

 # Do-from-scratch Exercises